Writing Selection Criteria That You Don't Meet

 Or

-My immediate gut reaction is to say, if you don't meet all of the
+As a government recruiter, my immediate gut reaction is to say, if you don't meet all of the

 selection criteria you shouldn't waste your time on a job application.